-The positions of Chairman and Chief Executive Officer are held by separate persons.
-This is so that an appropriate balance of power and authority with clear divisions of responsibility and accountability can be attained.
-Such separation of roles between the Chairman and Chief Executive Officer promotes robust deliberation.
+The positions of Chairman and Chief Executive Officer ("CEO") are held by separate persons.
+This is to ensure that there is an appropriate balance of power and authority with clear divisions of responsibility and accountability can be attained.
+Such separation of roles between the Chairman and CEO promotes robust deliberation.
 The Chairman ensures that the Directors receive accurate, clear and timely information, encourages constructive relations between Board and Management, as well as between Board members, ensures effective communication with shareholders and promotes high standards of corporate governance.

-The Chairman also ensures that Board meetings are held regularly and when necessary, sets the Board meeting agendas in consultation with the Chief Executive Officer.
-The Chairman presides at each Board meeting and ensures full discussion of all agenda items.
-Management staff, as well as external experts who can provide additional insights into the matters to be discussed, are invited as and when necessary, to attend at the relevant time during the Board meetings.
-In assuming their roles and responsibilities, the Chairman and Chief Executive Officer consult with the Board and Board Committees on major issues.
+The Chairman also ensures that Board Meetings are held regularly and when necessary, sets the Board meeting agendas in consultation with the CEO.
+The Chairman presides at each Board Meeting and ensures full discussion of all agenda items.
+Management staff, as well as external experts who can provide additional insights into the matters to be discussed, are invited as and when necessary, to attend at the relevant time during the Board Meetings.
+In assuming their roles and responsibilities, the Chairman and CEO consult with the Board and Board Committees on major issues.